About CID

 She is a published researcher as well as a national & international speaker.
 Lou was an Honorary Fellow at the University of Wisconsin School of Medicine & Public Health, serving in the Neuroradiology Lab on fMRI studies of the brain from 2009–2015.
 In addition she taught at Universities on a contractual basis while giving workshops & presentations on CID.
 In the fall of 2016 she initiated The CID Group, LLC in order to advance public awareness of CID & its potential to create more effective visual communication.

-She received her Ph.D. in Curriculum & Instruction/ Art Education from the University of Wisconsin Madison, as well as her Masters Degree from the University of Wisconsin Graduate School of Business.
+She received her Ph.D. in Curriculum & Instruction from the University of Wisconsin – Madison, as well as her Masters Degree from the University of Wisconsin Graduate School of Business.
 She holds a BFA in Art History [minor in Linguistics] from Drake University & a VIS Certification in Art History & Studio Arts from the Venezia Isola di Studi, Venice, Italy.

 Lou’s experiences transverse varied fields of knowledge giving her the ability to apply multiple perspectives to topics & situations.
 She has spent over 20 years researching how the brain processes information.
 Her own research has focused on the science of reading & the effect format design has on engagement, understanding & recall.

-Her career in education, business & government has led to the development of skills in management, collaborative leadership & effective methods for redesigning two-dimensional visual communication.
+Her career in business, government & education has led to the development of skills in management, collaborative leadership & effective methods for redesigning two-dimensional visual communication.

 -Voltaire